How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

 Weight efficiency — Does the floor achieve its load rating with less flooring weight?

-Why Do Some Dry Van Trailer Floors Fail Before Others?
+Why Do Some Dry Van Floors Fail Before Others?

-Conventional dry van trailer floorboards are built from random length wood components glued side-to-side and mechanically joined end-to-end.
+Conventional dry van floorboards are built from random lengths of wood glued side-to-side and mechanically joined end-to-end.
 The end joints are nonstructural, and the board’s strength can vary significantly from one section to another.
 For fleets that manage dozens or hundreds or thousands of dry van trailers, that variability adds up, showing up as damaged floor sections, unexpected failures and maintenance costs that are hard to predict.

-How Does Fork Truck Traffic Affect a Floor Over Time?
+How Does Forklift Traffic Affect a Floor Over Time?

 How Does Moisture Damage Occur When There’s No Obvious Cause?

-Moisture doesn’t need a dramatic leak to cause real problems.
+Moisture doesn't need to come from a dramatic leak to cause real problems.
 Road spray, condensation and wet cargo create gradual, ongoing exposure.
 Over time, wood absorbs moisture, expanding and contracting until the adhesive bonds that hold the floorboard components together start to weaken.
-By the time staining or delamination appears, the deterioration has already been accumulating building beneath the surface.
+By the time staining or delamination appears, the deterioration has already been accumulating beneath the surface.

 Does a Lighter Floor Mean a Weaker Floor?

 Not necessarily.
-Conventional dry van wood floors rely on thickness alone to achieve the load rating needed by a fleet.
-Composite-reinforced floors build strength through advanced technology, validated design testing, and the use of glass fiber instead of mass – delivering superior performance with less material and lower weight.
+Conventional dry van floors rely on wood thickness alone to achieve the load rating needed by a fleet.
+Composite-reinforced floors build strength through advanced technology, validated design testing and the use of glass fiber instead of mass — delivering superior performance with less material and a lower weight.
 That difference can add up to hundreds of pounds per trailer, resulting in real implications for fuel efficiency and payload capacity.

 What’s the Best Type of Trailer Flooring and Why?